StarHub: 2020s

 On 29 April 2020, a joint venture between StarHub and M1 Limited was awarded a license to create a 5G network in Singapore by the Singapore Government.

 In August 2021, Starhub announced that it will be launching Nvidia's GeForce Now in Singapore, the first country in the region and the only local operator in the country to introduce the cloud gaming service.

 On 17 February 2022, StarHub was introduced as a programme partner for DBS #CyberWellness.

 In March 2022, IMDA approves deal for StarHub to buy a majority stake in MyRepublic business.
 In an article written by Straits Times, "The Infocomm Media Development Authority (IMDA) has approved local telco StarHub's proposal to buy a majority 50.1 per cent stake in rival Internet service provider MyRepublic's fibre broadband business for residential and enterprise customers in Singapore."
 The proposed transaction was announced by StarHub and MyRepublic in September last year.
 At the time, the deal was worth $70.8 million.
 This would grow Starhub broadband market share from 34% to about 40% in Singapore.

+On 12 August 2025, Starhub announced it has fully acquired the broadband business of MyRepublic for S$105.2 million.